top of page

 Lookout Mountain trailhead

-From the parking lot, the hike begins along the Beaver Brook/Lookout Mountain Trail.
+From the parking lot, begin hiking on the Beaver Brook/Lookout Mountain Trail.

 Views of Clear Creek Canyon from Lookout Mountain Trail

-You are instantly greeted with nice views of Clear Creek Canyon and some of the peaks in the Front Range.
+You’re immediately greeted with views of Clear Creek Canyon and the surrounding peaks of the Front Range.
+Not a bad start.

 Trail junction on Lookout Mountain Trail